lowRISC/opentitan/hw/ip/entropy_src/doc/theory_of_operation.md

 # Theory of Operation

-As already described, this IP block will collect bits of entropy for firmware or hardware consumption.
+The ENTROPY_SRC hardawre block collects entropy bits from the PTRNG (Physical True Random Number Generator) noise source, performs health tests on the collected entropy bits, packs them, sends them through a conditioning unit, and finally stores them into the `esfinal` FIFO for consumption by firmware or hardware.

+It operates in a manner compliant with both FIPS (though NIST SP 800-90B) and CC (AIS31) recommendations.
-This revision supports only an external interface for a PTRNG (Physical True Random Number Generator) noise source implementation.
+This revision supports only an external interface for a PTRNG noise source implementation.

+### Initialization and Enabling

+After power-up, the ENTROPY_SRC block is disabled.
 The first step is initialization and enabling.

-The PTRNG noise source mode is selected when the [`MODULE_ENABLE`](registers.md#module_enable) field is set.
+For simplicity of initialization, only a single write operation to the [`MODULE_ENABLE`](registers.md#module_enable) register is needed to start functional operation of the ENTROPY_SRC block.
+This assumes that proper defaults are chosen for the health test thresholds and other registers such as the [`CONF`](registers.md#conf) register.

+Once the ENTROPY_SRC block is enabled, also the PTRNG noise source starts up.
-After the block is enabled and initialized, entropy bits will be collected up indefinitely until disabled.
+The ENTROPY_SRC block will then start to collect entropy bits indefinitely until disabled.

+### Boot-Time / Bypass Mode

 After a reset, the ENTROPY_SRC block will start up in boot-time / bypass mode by default.
 This feature is designed to provide an initial seed's worth of entropy with lower latency than the normal FIPS/CC compliant health check process.
 Health testing will still be performed on boot-time mode entropy, but the window of checking is, by default, 384 bits instead of 2048 bits.

-When entropy is delivered to the downstream hardware block, a signal will indicate what type of entropy it is - FIPS/CC compliant or not.
-This signal is determined by the `FIPS_FLAG` field in the [`CONF`](registers.md#conf) register.
-When `RNG_FIPS` field in the [`CONF`](registers.md#conf) register is set to `kMultiBitBool4True`, the ENTROPY_SRC block will request higher quality entropy from the noise source by asserting the `rng_fips` output signal.
+### FIPS/CC Compliant Mode

 Once the initial boot-time mode phase has completed, the ENTROPY_SRC block can be switched to FIPS/CC compliant mode (for simplicity referred to as FIPS mode) by setting the `FIPS_ENABLE` field in the [`CONF`](registers.md#conf) register to `kMultiBitBool4True`.
 In this mode, once the raw entropy has been health checked, it will be passed into a conditioner block.